Frederick Lewis Altice MD, MA

 Interface between infectious diseases and substance abuse; HIV, HCV, and tuberculosis treatment in vulnerable populations (including injection drug users and prison inmates); Antiretroviral therapy; extended release naltrexone, buprenorphine and methadone treatment in management of co-morbid conditions; Healthcare integration; Adherence interventions; Behavioral interventions

 - Alcohol Pharmacotherapies Among Released Prisoners: Randomized, placebo-controlled trial of depot-naltrexone for HIV+ prisoners with alcohol dependence who are transitioning to the community.
 Funding: NIAAA.
 Principal Investigators: Altice and Springer

 - HIV, Buprenorphine, and the Criminal Justice System.
 Placebo, RCT of buprenorphine among HIV+, opioid dependent pretrial detainees in DC.
 Funding: NIDA.
-Principal Investigators: Altice and Taxman
+Principal Investigator: Altice

 - Naltrexone for Opioid Dependent Released HIV+ Criminal Justice Populations: Multisite, randomized, placebo-controlled trial of depot NTX among HIV+, opioid dependent released prisoners.
 Funding: NIDA.
 Principal Investigators: Altice and Springer.

 - Prison Interventions and HIV Prevention Collaboration in Ukraine: To develop and test HIV prevention and treatment interventions using implementation research techniques in the criminal justice system in Ukraine and its two partners - Kazakhstan and Georgia.
 Funding: NIDA.
 Principal Investigator: Altice